This easy broiled salmon recipe is ready in 10 minutes, making it perfect for a weeknight dinner.

 I often serve broiled salmon with broccoli salad.
 I make the salad in advance, so all I have to do at dinnertime is cook the salmon.
 It's one of the easiest dinners I make.

-It's also good with other make-ahead salads, such as tomato salad, asparagus salad, and creamy cucumber salad.
+It's also good with other make-ahead salads, such as cherry tomato salad (as shown in the photo below), asparagus salad, and creamy cucumber salad.

 Storing Leftovers

 You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
-They dry out when reheated, so I like to flake them cold and mix them into a salad (such as this arugula salad) the next day for lunch.
+They dry out and taste fishy when reheated, so the next day for lunch, I like to remove the skin, flake or cube the cold salmon, and mix it into a salad (such as this arugula salad).

 More Salmon Recipes